Lebesgue Covering Theorem and level sets of continuous functions: Introduction

-In the covering dimension theory of Euclidean spaces, opposite faces of the unit cube are of particular importance and the corresponding results play a~significant role.
-For instance, they are essential in the proof of the fundamental theorem of dimension theory \cite[Theorem $1.8.3$]{engelkingdimension}, which states that the covering dimension of $\mathbb{R}^n$ is exactly $n$, as well as in the proof of Mazurkiewicz's Theorem \cite[Theorem $1.8.18$]{engelkingdimension}, and in the proof that the Hilbert cube cannot be represented as a countable union of finite-dimensional subspaces \cite[Theorem $1.8.21$]{engelkingdimension}.
-Another closely related and important result, which ultimately led to the definition of covering dimension and played a pivotal role in the development of dimension theory, is the Lebesgue Covering Theorem (see \cite[Theorem $1.8.20$]{engelkingdimension}).
-There is an alternative version of this result, closely connected with Hex Theorem \cite{gale}, the Steinhaus Chessboard Theorem \cite{kalejdoskop}, and its $n$-dimensional version \cite[Theorem $1$]{tkacz} (see Corollary \ref{cor:ndimsteinhaus}), which can be stated as follows.
-For the purposes of this paper, we also refer to it as the Lebesgue Covering Theorem.
+are of particular importance and the corresponding results play a~significant role.
+For instance, they are essential in the proof of the fundamental theorem of dimension theory \cite[Theorem 1.8.3]{engelkingdimension}, which states that the covering dimension of $\mathbb{R}^n$ is exactly $n$, as well as in the proof of the Mazurkiewicz Theorem \hbox{\cite[Theorem 1.8.18]{engelkingdimension}}, and in the proof that the Hilbert cube cannot be represented as a countable union of finite-dimensional subspaces \cite[Theorem 1.8.21]{engelkingdimension}.
+Another closely related and important result, which ultimately led to the definition of covering dimension and played a pivotal role in the development of dimension theory, is the Lebesgue Covering Theorem \cite[Theorem 1.8.20]{engelkingdimension}.
+There is an alternative version of this result \cite[Theorem 4.3]{karasev}, closely connected with the Hex Theorem \cite{gale}, the Steinhaus Chessboard Theorem \cite{kalejdoskop}, and its $n$-dimensional version \cite[Theorem 1]{tkacz} (see Corollary~\ref{cor:ndimsteinhaus}).
+For the purposes of this paper, to distinguish this version from the Lebesgue Covering Theorem, we refer to it simply as the Lebesgue Theorem.
+Below, we state both results.